#LetUsLive: California’s journey to safer policing

-We’re dismantling unfair and racist systems that disproportionately criminalize and imprison people of color in our communities.
+We are dismantling unfair and racist systems that disproportionately criminalize, imprison and deport people of color and the unsheltered population.
 When fewer people are unfairly held in local prison, jail and juvenile facilities, we can re-invest the resulting savings into prevention, treatment and rehabilitation services.

 SDOP leaders met with Probation Chief Adolfo Gonzalez multiple times to advocate for more funding to transform the juvenile justice system.
 Now, our vision of transforming and redesigning juvenile hall from a jail to a campus for healing and education for our kids is underway, with $100 million secured for this purpose in San Diego County’s 2018 budget.